 If a screw keeps turning in something that is wooden, simply remove the screw, put a toothpick in the hole, break it off at the top of the hole, insert the toothpick part and replace the screw.

-By stanwitham from Oregon City, OR
+By Stan from Oregon City, OR

 If you have a hole that is to large for a screw, just put a piece of natural rope into the hole.
 I like jute or cotton rope the best.
-I tried toothpicks and wooden matches at first, but I've since found that rope works far better because it wraps itself around the screw so it fits tightly into the threads!

 My front door became difficult to open.
 Upon examining it, I realized that the screws had come loose and the strike plate was sticking out which made it difficult to open.
 I had a book of household hints that I had bought at a yard sale.
-It suggested you wind a piece of steel wool on the screws to tighten them.
-It worked and saved me a repair bill.

 Two of my electric guitars had loose strap-lock screw holes.
 For a quick and easy fix, I simply squeezed a little wood filler into the screw holes, screwed the strap-locks back into place, and allowed the wood filler to set.

 To fix a hole that has become too large for a wood screw take some tooth picks and wood glue and fill the hole until it is the right size again.
 If you decide to fill it completely you will need to pre-drill for the screw.
-Let the glue and the toothpicks dry completely before you finish your project.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.